 Despite a pretty comprehensive list of perils, an HO1 policy won’t cover you for some important risks, including earthquakes, floods, and falling objects.

 An HO2 policy is another basic homeowners insurance policy.
 It covers the 10 perils listed on an HO1 policy, and some additional perils, including falling objects, and weight of snow, sleet, or ice.
 In total, it covers 16 perils.

-The HO2 provides more protection than the HO1, but not as much as an HO3, and similar to an HO1, a HO2 policy also excludes coverage for floods and earthquakes.
+The HO2 provides more protection than the HO1, but not as much as an HO3.

-An HO3 policy is the most popular homeowners insurance policy, since it protects you, your family, and your property (including your things!) against several bad situations.
+An HO3 policy is the most popular homeowners insurance policy, since it protects you, your family, and your property (including your belongings) against several bad situations.

 Your HO3 policy includes 6 different coverage areas:

 Referred to as ‘dwelling coverage,’ this protects you from damages to your home and everything attached to it, such as your garage, chimney, in-ground pool, etc.

 2. Other structures on your property